kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 41 Fast File System.md

 groups of cylinders.
 By placing two files in a group, it will not result in long seeks.
 To use these groups to stores files and directories, FFS needs to be able place files and directories into a group and track all information about them.
 To track, FFS includes the inode, superblock, datablocks
 ![[Pasted image 20231129002749.png]]
 this is what FFS keeps within a single cylinder group.

+- inode bitmaps and data bitmaps are a good way to manage free space and allocate it to a file

+### How to Allocate files and directories
+- Keep related stuff together.
+FFS decides what is related and keeps in the same group